Generic Name: butalbital, acetaminophen, and caffeine (Oral route)

 bue-TAL-bi-tal, a-seet-a-MIN-oh-fen, KAF-een

 Liver failure, sometimes associated with liver transplant or fatalities, has occurred with acetaminophen use.
-These cases of liver injury were often associated with the use of more than one acetaminophen-based product and with total daily acetaminophen doses exceeding 4000 mg .
+These cases of liver injury were often associated with the use of more than 1 acetaminophen-based product and with total daily acetaminophen doses exceeding 4000 mg .

 Commonly used brand name(s)